 "Shut the fuck up!
 I hear we have new neighbours.
-I don't want to have to threaten 'em like I had to with the last ones.
-Though even if the last bitches did tell no one would believe them," he laughs.
+I don't want to have to threaten them like I had to with the last ones," he lsnaps.

 "Ben, please," I beg, tears in my eyes.

-"Oh, is little Annie going to cwy?" he asks and pretends to weep before laughing.
+"Oh, is little Annie going to cry?" he asks and pretends to weep before laughing.
 "I'm going out.
 I'd rather eat in the pub than the shit you make.
-Make sure there are condoms waiting on my bedside table for me."
+Make sure my bed is made for when I get in."

-I sink to the floor, leaning against island and burying my head in my knees that are tucked up to my chest.
+He shoves me before he storms out of the room.
+I lean against the kitchen counter for support as I try to hold in the tears.
+I don't let them fall until the front door slams shut.
+I sink to the floor, leaning against the counter as I rest my head against my knees.
 I sob so hard I start gagging and I stand abruptly and reach the sink just in time before the bile rises.

 Forgetting the food, I slowly walk upstairs and to my room.
 I close the door behind me and sink onto the bed, weeping into my pillow.